 Strengthening Social Security toward solvency keeps hard-earned money in the hands of people who need it most, the elderly, people with disabilities, the middle-class, and struggling rural communities.

-Social Security is our Nation's insurance, a sacred promise to hard working Americans, and our country's number one anti-poverty program.
-Help me fight for long-term solutions to save it.
-Donate now.
+Social Security is our Nation's insurance, a sacred promise to hard-workinghardworking Americans, and our country's number one anti-poverty program.
+Bob Lorinser will fight for long-term solutions to save it.

 The purpose of Social Security for retirement is to provide assistance based on the need of persons over 65 years of age.
 The program intends to complement pensions and individual savings, not replace their entire income.
-The amount one receives decreases as your monthly wage increases.
-This provides higher amounts for the working poor.
+The amount one receives decreases as monthly wage increases, providing higher amounts for the working poor.